JosephEoff/josepheoff.github.io/_posts/2020-02-09-howtosolder-8throughhole.md

 |--------------|
 |![Perfboard and transistor](/assets/2020-02-09-howtosolder-8throughhole/perfboard1.jpg)|

 Insert the transistor pins in the perfboard holes.
 If you were building something, you'd try to put the pins in so that you can easily connect the other components.
 This is just practice, though, so I'll  poke it in any which a way.
-Bend the legs outwards a litte so the transistor stays in place.
+Bend the legs outwards a little so the transistor stays in place.

 |Transistor on perfboard|
 |--------------|